 - Part II: – Preparation & compounds

-The term “Gastro-resistant” has been substituted with “Enteric coated” and the term “Prolonged release” has been substituted the term “Slow” in the number of monographs.
+The term “Gastro-resistant” has been substituted with “Enteric coated” and the term “Prolonged release” has been substituted for the term “Slow” in the number of monographs.
 The Pharmacopoeial Secretariat working in collaboration with the British Pharmacopoeia Commission (BPC), the British Pharmacopoeia Laboratory, and its Expert Advisory Groups (EAG) and Advisory Panels has been publishing the British Pharmacopoeia.

 - Book Version: Available in English or French.

-- Online Version: Cumulative, tablet and smartphone friendly.
+- Online Version: Cumulative, tablet, and smartphone friendly.
 Bilingual (English and French).

 - Downloadable version: Cumulative and bilingual (English and French).